aarti-b/vton-imaterialist/README.md

 python3 convert.py train 0    #0 is ratio, which means whole data is converted to train. you can add proportions. python3 convert.py test 0
 ```

+This package is still in progress.
+If you find any issue please feel free to contact or create a new issue.
+You are welcome to contribute in this project.